The Stockholm Archipelago consists of around 30,000 islands, so where do you start with so much choice?

 This area is simply stunning and there are so many islands to choose from, many of which have summer accommodation to prolong your island experience.

 Upon arriving in Stockholm, a mere 2 days after booking our flights and crashing our friend’s 30th birthday celebrations, everyone we met recommended heading out to Stockholm’s Archipelago.

 We thought; ‘Stockholm’s what?’
 Neither of us had any clue the archipelago even existed when we arrived – that’s what happens when you don’t have time to do your research.
 After unanimous backing from all the Swedes at the party, we now had island hopping adventure to look forward to.

-The Stockholm Archipelago consists of around 30,000 islands, so where do you start with so much choice?
-We chose to explore the southern end of the archipelago, with recommendations from friends that this area is less popular with tourists as it’s further away from Stockholm.
+We chose to explore the southern end of the archipelago after being assured that this area is less popular with tourists as it’s further away from Stockholm.

 To cover ground quickly we decided to go overland from the centre of Stockholm and head south to the coastal town of Dalarö.
 Dalarö is a great town to base yourself from to explore the southern archipelago as a lot of the ferries stop here, and it’s cheaper staying on the mainland than on one of the islands.

 In the summer months, the ferry timetables become more frequent and visit more destinations so keep that in mind.
 We overlapped with the very start of the summer timetable which is a great time to visit, in early June Dalarö is still a sleepy town just waiting for the summer holiday hordes to arrive.